Information for AuthorsBACKGROUND AND SCOPE OF THE JOURNAL

 Reeves DS, Wise R, Drummond CWE.
 Duplicate publication: a cautionary tale.
 J Antimicrob Chemother 2004; 53: 411-2.

-When reporting sequences they must be submitted to one of the three major databases and an accession number must be provided before publication.
+When reporting sequences they must be submitted to one of the three major databases and an accession number must be provided at latest in the first revised version.

-If a sequence has been submitted but an accession number has not yet been provided or the sequence is not yet available to the public then authors must submit the annotated submission PDF file (or .txt or .docx file).
-If a PDF file is submitted then authors must also provide the .txt or .docx file so that the Editor and referees can analyse it.
+If a sequence has been submitted but an accession number has not yet been provided or the sequence is not yet available to the public then authors must submit the annotated sequence data as Supplementary data for scrutiny by the Editor and referees.
+Articles will not be permitted to enter the review process without the sequence data.

 The authorship of the paper should be confined to those who have made a significant contribution to the design and execution of the work described.
 In the case of clinical trials/randomized control trials it is compulsory for the contribution of each author to be clearly stated in the Transparency declarations section, after the information on conflicts of interest.
 Authors of other types of article may indicate the contribution made by each author if they wish.